-SAGUENAY, QUEBEC - (May 23rd, 2018) - Arianne Phosphate (the “Company” or “Arianne”) (TSX VENTURE: DAN; OTC: DRRSF; FRANKFURT: JE9N), a development-stage phosphate mining company, advancing the Lac à Paul project in Quebec’s Saguenay-Lac-Saint-Jean region, reported its financial results for the three-month period ended March 31, 2018.
+SAGUENAY, QUEBEC - (May 27, 2021) - Arianne Phosphate (the “Company” or “Arianne”) (TSX VENTURE: DAN; OTC: DRRSF; FRANKFURT: JE9N), a development-stage phosphate mining company, advancing the Lac à Paul project in Quebec’s Saguenay-Lac-Saint-Jean region, reported its financial results for the three-month and three-month period ended March 31, 2021.
 All amounts are in Canadian dollars unless noted.

 Jean-Sébastien David, P.Geo., Qualified Person by NI 43-101, has approved this release.
 Mr. David is also the Company’s Chief Operating Officer.